 What’s Open and What’s Closed

-Entrance to the Going-to-the-Sun Road is available 24-hours a day, between West Glacier and Rising Sun.
+Entrance to the Going-to-the-Sun Road is available 24-hours a day, at West Glacier.
 Other areas (Belly River, Many Glacier, Cut Bank, and Two Medicine) of the east side of the park, from the Continental Divide to the park boundary, remain closed to all access.
 No entrance to the park is permitted from the east side.

 Areas of the North Fork, including the roads to Kintla and Bowman Lakes are open.
-Expect temporary closures at the Polebridge Ranger Station, due to full parking lots and congestion.
+Temporary closures at the Polebridge Ranger Station are possible due to weather or parking congestion.

 Lake McDonald is currently the only lake open to boating.
 The Aquatic Inspection Station is open at Apgar from 9am-7pm.
 All watercraft must be cleaned thoroughly before coming to inspection station.
 Please review the park’s website regarding watercraft prior to arrival.